KusionStack/kusionstack.io/karpor_versioned_docs/version-v0.4/3-user-guide/1-multi-cluster-management.md

 2. Click the <kbd>Register Cluster</kbd> button.
    ![](/karpor/assets/cluster-mng/cluster-mng-empty.png)
 3. Add the cluster name.
 The cluster name must be unique and CANNOT be altered once created.
-4. Upload the cluster's kubeconfig file.
+4. Upload the cluster's KubeConfig file.
 One with read permission is sufficient.
 5. Click the <kbd>Verify and Submit</kbd> button.
    ![](/karpor/assets/cluster-mng/cluster-mng-register-new-cluster.png)
 6. Once verified, the cluster will be added under the <kbd>Cluster Management</kbd> page